john-science/python_for_scientists/classes/09_std_libs/lecture_09.md

     >>> choice(x)
     'think'

-#### randint

-Similarly, `randint` generates a random integer between two bounds:

-    >>> from random import randint
-    >>> randint(1, 99)
-    27
-    >>> randint(1, 99)
-    68
-    >>> randint(1, 99)
-    13

 ## timeit

 One of people's main complaints about Python as a language is that it isn't as fast as C or Fortran.
-But it can be particularly fast.
+But it can be fast.
 You just have to *try* to optimize your code for speed.
-If you are tryingt to make a function faster, you will want to test it out and see if your new version is indeed faster than your old one.
+If you are trying to make a function faster, you will want to test it out and see if your new version is indeed faster than your old one.
 Python's `timeit` library is an easy way to time your code without having to change it.
 For instance:

     >>> def build_counting_list(n):
     ...     '''build a list of lists where the elements are: